About Poster Sessions

 - Give the local community a chance to learn about the exciting research being done by you, a fabulous undergraduate

 - Add another great experience to your professional resume

 - Get a Certificate of Participation

-This semester's Poster Session will be held on Friday, April 21st, 11:30-1pm at Giannini Lobby.
-You will also have the option to present the your poster at Cal Day on Saturday, April 22nd, 11:30-1pm at the Genetics & Plant Biology Lawn.
+This semester's Poster Session will be held on Wednesday, November 15, 11:30-1pm at Giannini Lobby.
 If you would like to participate in the Spring 2017 Poster Session, you are required to register by completing this form.

 If you are a CNR student and would like to have the cost of printing covered by CNR, you must indicate that on your registration form.
-Your finished poster must be 36" Height x 48" Width and must be emailed in PDF format to Helen Sim (email@example.com).
-Priority deadline is Friday, April 14th and the hard deadline is Monday, April 17th, by 5pm.
-After the April 17th deadline, participants will have to provide their own posters for the Poster Session.
+Your finished poster must be 36" Height x 48" Width and must be emailed in PDF format to Anna Hoehenrieder (email@example.com).
+Priority deadline is Wednesday, November 1st by 5pm.
+This is the last day to register and submit your pdf poster to have it printed by the college.
+The hard deadline is November 10th by 5pm.
+If you register by this day you must print your poster yourself.

-The final registration deadline is Friday, April 14th, by 5pm.
+The final day to register and have your poster printed by the college is November 1st.
 Please click on the form link above to register.